Last Updated: May 14, 2026

 Lupron is a drug marketed by Abbvie Endocrine Inc and is included in six NDAs.
 There are two patents protecting this drug.

 The generic ingredient in LUPRON is leuprolide acetate.
 There are twenty-two drug master file entries for this compound.
-Fifteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the leuprolide acetate profile page.

 AI Deep Research